moigamitecnologias/ScrapeServ/README.md

 You run the API on your machine, you send it a URL, and you get back the website data as a file plus screenshots of the site.
 Simple as.

 This project was made to support [Abbey](https://github.com/US-Artificial-Intelligence/abbey), an AI platform.
+Its author is [Gordon Kamer](https://x.com/gkamer8).

 Some highlights:
 - Scrolls through the page and takes screenshots of different sections